Mustapha-AJEGHRIR/projet_sys_decision/README.md

 python main.py -d data_path
 ```
 ## Output :
-Lets look at the performance of the Gurobi solver.
+Let's look at the performance of the Gurobi solver.
 In figures below, we show the prediction performance (accuracy, precision, recall, F1-score) of the model on the test dataset.
 And we also show the duration of Inference.

 The effect of variating `n_generated` the number of instances to be trained on is shown in the following figure.